About our QPP Board

 Nathan’s career includes roles in project management, safeguarding, and advisory capacities, where he has developed expertise in compliance, stakeholder engagement, and strategic planning.
 He has also contributed to numerous community initiatives, such as stigma reduction workshops and social visiting services for senior populations living with HIV.
 These experiences have fuelled his passion for creating inclusive, impactful systems of care.

 Nathan holds a Diploma of Quality Auditing, equipping him with the skills to evaluate and improve organisational processes to meet regulatory standards and drive continuous improvement.
 He also holds a diploma in family and community services.
-Beyond his professional roles, Nathan volunteers extensively, supporting advisory boards and other PLHIV initiatives.
+Beyond his professional roles, Nathan volunteers extensively, supporting advisory boards and other initiatives for people living with HIV.

-Nathan’s ambition is to help shape equitable and sustainable futures for the PLHIV community across Queensland and Australia.
+Nathan’s ambition is to help shape equitable and sustainable futures for the positive community across Queensland and Australia.

 Ordinary Board Member